Doctor of Philosophy Degree Program

 - Enrollment information will be available through HR Benefits for Students and Learners and communications will be sent in advance of benefits election periods.

-- Paid by the University
+- Paid by the University:

 - The University will pay the premiums for University Student Health Benefits Plan (SHBP), including dental and vision coverage, employee coverage for employees in full-time resident status during the terms of full appointments.

-- Reimbursed by University/Departments
+- Reimbursed by University/Departments:

 - The University will pay the cost of the health insurance premiums for eligible dependent children and spouses unable to work in the US, including dental and vision.
 Reimbursement procedures will be available on the HR Benefits website.

 - International students will be eligible to apply to a yearly fund to cover required visa fees.
-Further information will be made available once the application site is set up.

 - Students will be eligible for reimbursement for MTA All Access College Transit Passes or DC U-Passes.
 Registration and enrollment information will be available on the HR Benefits website.

-- All University holidays are recognized, dates can be found here and here.
+- All University holidays are recognized.

-- International PhD student employees who are required to travel out of the country in order to maintain their immigration status necessary to be able to continue their program at the University are eligible for up to fourteen (14) days with pay during the period of such travel.
+- International PhD student employees who are required to travel out of the country in order to maintain their immigration status necessary to be able to continue their program at the University are eligible for up to fourteen (14) days off with pay during the period of such travel.

-- PhD student employees who are new parents are eligible for 8 weeks of paid leave following birth or adoption, with an additional 4 weeks for birthing parents
+- Parents are eligible for 8 weeks of paid leave following birth or adoption, with an additional 4 weeks for parents who have just given birth.
+New Child Accommodation applies to the academic, not work, PhD student experience.

 - Work Hours